-Albania is considered an emerging market which exposes DHP in a significant country risk.
 A common risk assessment process has been implemented to ensure a comprehensive and proactive management of business risk.
 The risk assessment covers political and regulatory aspects, social development, security, compliance, tax regime and corporate legislation.
 DHP strictly follows Statkraft standards and has implemented a system to ensure compliance in all activities and has zero tolerance for corruption.
 DHP is an active energy trader in the region, thus directly exposed to changes in the regional energy trade framework, especially changes on energy import / export duties.

 DHP continuously monitors the development of the energy market in the region as to adapt to the respective developments, in line with Statkraft requirements and practices.
 The company regularly carries out risk assessments for the regional developments.
+DHP is committed to responsible business practices and to combat climate change.